peteroupc/peteroupc.github.io/graphics.md

 4. Games using [**OpenGL**](https://registry.khronos.org/OpenGL/index_gl.php) 1.2 or earlier for graphics.
 5. So-called "multimedia titles" from the 1990s, or applications resembling interactive versions of books (generally reference and other nonfiction works), complete with sound, animation, and video.
 See "Multimedia PC Level 1 and Level 2 Specifications" by the Multimedia PC Marketing Council.

+Video games released in 2000 or later are out of scope, even if they were designed for hardware that launched before 2000.
+The exceptions are:

+- Video games released before 2010 for the Nintendo DS or the Game Boy Advance.
+- Video games released before 2007 for personal digital assistants, graphical calculators, learning toys, and cellular phones that do not exceed the performance of consumer PCs released before 2000.[^18]

 NVIDIA GeForce 256 (late 1999) is out of scope.
+Some arcade machines, such as SEGA Model 3 (1996) and SEGA NAOMI (1998), may have 3-D rendering capabilities beyond what is "classic" here.

 One of the following games can be considered an upper limit to what is considered "classic graphics" in this specification.